marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   variable is an aggregate type, then the variable is replaced with the return value for the function (i.e., the function's DECL_RESULT).
 This is equivalent to the C++ named return value optimization applied to GIMPLE.
-The pass is located in tree-nrv.c and is described by ``pass_nrv``.
+The pass is located in :samp:`tree-nrv.c` and is described by ``pass_nrv``.

 * Return slot optimization